Jamiat Ulama-e-Islam Nazryati

-Jamiat Ulama-e-Islam Nazryati (جمیعت علماءِ اسلام نظریاتی) was a political party in Pakistan.
+Jamiat Ulama-e-Islam Nazryati (جمیعت علماءِ اسلام نظریاتی) was an Islamist political party in Pakistan.
 It was formed by Maulana Asmatullah Khan after leaving Jamiat Ulema-e-Islam.
 It was formed as a breakaway faction of JUI(F) in 2007 and merged again with its parent organisation i.e. JUI-F in 2016.
 It participated in 2008 and 2013 Pakistani general election.

 Historical background

 In 2007, before the 2008 Pakistani General Elections, some key leaders from Baluchistan led by Maulana Asmatullah formed JUI-Nazryati after they developed differences with Maulana Khan Muhammad Sherani, the then provincial chief of JUI(F) over party policies and distribution of tickets.
 The party was thereafter registered with ECP. later, JUI-Nazryati in alliance with Ahl-e-Sunnat Wal-Jamaat under the umbrella Muttahida Dini Mahaz fielded candidates in GE-2008.
 In the 2008 General Election, Maulana Asmatullah, JUI-Nazryati Chief defeated Maulana Khan Muhammad Sherani, Provincial Chief JUI-F to win National Assembly seat NA-264 (Zhob-cum-Sherani-cum-Killa Saifullah) as an independent candidate.
 Though JUI-Nazryati succeeded to secure a few National Assembly and Provincial Assembly seats in 2008, it failed to secure any seat in 2013 General Elections.